finxlab/op-gan/README.md

 * **Key Functionality:**
     * Data used for pricing.
     * All filters used in the paper were applied.
+    * Raw sample dataset is located at 'data/raw/opdat_raw.pkl'
+    * Filtered dataset is located at 'data/processed/opdat.pkl'

 ## 3. Training Set Construction